AdobeDocs/commerce-events/src/pages/events/project-setup.md

    aio app run
    ```

    The command displays the URL where you can access the default UI.
-Running the command enables the runtime action that referenced in [Subscribe and register events](#subscribe-and-register-events).
+Running the command enables the runtime action referenced in [Subscribe and register events](configure-commerce.md/#subscribe-and-register-events).

 You've completed the basic setup of your project.
 The next step is to install Adobe I/O Events for Adobe Commerce.